Rugby fanatic - but so much more

 The Yankee: this type of combined bet allows for four wagers to be covered over eleven different selections.
 This bet would include six doubles and four trebles.
 It works much the same way as the others that so long as two of the selections are correct then your return is guaranteed.

 As such, there is a very big variety when it comes to the kinds of combined bets you can use.
 It would be wise to try and start with the smaller bets with less selections to get a feel for how the strategy can benefit you.
 This gives a more in-depth answer to the question “what is a combined bet?”

-There are a few things to keep in mind when wagering a combined bet that may aid you in curating a more successful betting experience.
+There are a few things to keep in mind when wagering a combined bet that may aid you.
 Here are a few tips to help you make smarter decisions when wagering your combined bet:

 Before you even place a combined bet, decide on what sport you feel you have the most adept knowledge in.
 This is a big advantage in the betting world, and will only aid you in making better decisions when it comes to your combined bet.
 Once you have a feel for how combined betting works in your favour, then you can start to move to other sports and events.
 However, start with what you know before you make any moves into different sports.

 Use as much data related to the sport you are betting on as possible.
 Knowledge is power as they say, and this could not be truer of combined betting.
 When wagering on many different selections you need all the knowledge you can get at your disposal.
 This will aid you in answering the question “what is a combined bet?”